- How to prune marijuana plants The most recent take has to have two-thirds of it cut out.

 Topping your cannabis plants is necessary to maintain your pot plants healthy and to acquire great harvests.
 Although it may seem unusual to chop off and throw away part of your cannabis plants, topping is necessary.
 If a marijuana plant is allowed to develop on its own, it will grow vertically and concentrate its energy on producing a single main stem.

 Should you dry or wet trim your cannabis buds?

 Dry trimming and wet trimming are the two approaches that can be taken when one is preparing cannabis buds for consumption.
 Both options come with their own set of benefits and drawbacks, and the decision of which to go with comes down to personal taste.
 When you use the method of wet trimming, your cannabis buds are trimmed at the same time as the plant is being chopped down.

-You absolutely should, provided that you do it in the right way.
-When done correctly, thinning will include removing 20–40 percent of the middle to upper leaves every 7–10 days.
-By removing these fan leaves, we are able to let more light in and improve the circulation of air throughout the lower canopy.
+- By removing these fan leaves, we are able to let more light in and improve the circulation of air throughout the lower canopy.

 Should I trim fan leaves before harvest?

 Usually, producers clip the fan leaves weeks before harvest, which is a period that leads to senescence, a phase in the plant cycle when the bigger leaves start withering away.
 It is OK to start removing these dead leaves and continue till harvest.